sst/guide/_chapters/create-containers.md

 }
 {% endhighlight %}

-This simple renders our home page given that the user is not currently signed in.
+This simply renders our home page given that the user is not currently signed in.
 Let's add a few lines to style this.

-Add the following into `src/containers/Home.css`.
+{% include code-marker.html %} Add the following into `src/containers/Home.css`.

 {% highlight css %}
 .Home .lander {